CLOSED FOR THE SEASON • Information may be outdated. Add this

 ENTRY FEE & DEADLINES: Entry fees are the same for shorts (40 minutes or less) and features (41 minutes or longer).
 Entry fees must be paid by credit card and are non-refundable.

 Regular Deadline: September 1 – October 31 / $40

 Late Deadline: November 1 – December 15 / $60

-ELIGIBILITY: Short and feature documentary films completed after January 1, 2017, are eligible for Full Frame 2019.
+ELIGIBILITY: Short and feature documentary films completed after January 1, 2018, are eligible for Full Frame 2019.
 Full Frame does not accept entries with total running times over 180 minutes.

 SUBMISSION FORMAT: Full Frame accepts Withoutabox Secure Online Screeners or Vimeo links.
 Vimeo links are preferred.
 Screening links must be received at the time of submission.
 The festival cannot guarantee that updated links will be reviewed.

 NOTIFICATIONS: Notifications regarding acceptance will be sent no later than March 6, 2019.

-ROUGH CUTS: We strongly encourage you to submit the most complete version of your film possible.
+ROUGH CUTS: We strongly encourage filmmakers to submit the most complete version of their films possible.
 We cannot guarantee that replacement cuts will be viewed.
-If you are submitting a rough cut, please indicate in your application what elements are still incomplete: temporary sound, temporary graphics, missing scenes, etc. To discuss the timing of submitting a rough cut, please email firstname.lastname@example.org.
+If submitting a rough cut, please indicate in the application what elements are still incomplete: temporary sound, temporary graphics, missing scenes, etc. To discuss the timing of submitting a rough cut, please email email@example.com.

 UPDATED CUTS: Our programming team will review the original screener received.
-Full Frame cannot guarantee that updated versions of your film will be reviewed, but links to new cuts can be emailed to email@example.com.
+Full Frame cannot guarantee that updated versions of films will be reviewed, but links to new cuts can be emailed to firstname.lastname@example.org.

-RESUBMISSIONS: Unless you have completely reworked the film, we discourage you from submitting again.
+RESUBMISSIONS: Unless a film has been completely reworked, we discourage filmmakers from submitting again.